pupilfirst/wd201-scripts/get-started-with-git-and-github/getting-help/README.md

 If there are any error logs, please share relevant/important portions of it.
 If you're unable to tell which portion might be useful, save everything into a text file, and upload the log file.

 **Screenshots (optional)**
-If there's visual issues that you're discussing, share screenshots - please try to avoid sharing any personal information in your screenshots - remember that community posts are visible to all students.
+If there's visual issues that you're discussing, share screenshots or videos.
+You can insert take screenshots and insert them directly into the Markdown editor, so that they're easy to see.
+You can also record videos of your screen and talk us through the problem you're facing.
+There will be [a separate video](./video_recording.md) that details how best you can do this.
+With both of these options, please try to avoid sharing any personal information - remember that community posts are visible to all students.

 As you can probably tell, the basic idea here is to share as much useful information as possible at the _beginning_ of your interaction - this helps save time in back and forth messages collecting required info.